 Meghan Markle and Prince Harry just welcomed their first child, an adorable little boy, and the parents-to-be are now well and truly settled into their brand-new family home.

-While the $5.45 million renovations get underway at their new Frogmore Cottage home in Windsor, the Duke and Duchess of Sussex are going above and beyond to get their baby's nursery ready.
+The $5.45 million renovations at their new Frogmore Cottage home in Windsor are now complete, with the Duke and Duchess of Sussex going above and beyond to get their baby's nursery ready in time.

-According to Vanity Fair's royal reporter Katie Nicholl, the couple are opting for a gender-free, modern nursery for their little prince or princess.
+According to Vanity Fair's royal reporter Katie Nicholl, the couple opted for a gender-free, modern nursery for their little prince.